 NOTE: Blackbrook Zoo has unfortunately now gone into administration.
-At the time of writing it is still open to visitors as normal while a buyer is found.
-This may change at short notice, so please check the zoo's website for the latest opening information before travelling.
+At the time of writing it has also now closed to visitors and it is unclear whether it will reopen.
+Please check the zoo's website for the latest information.

 Summer (March-September): Open daily 10am-4pm,

 Winter (October-February): Open Fri, Sat, Sun only 10am-dusk.